sornsomavatey/IoT-Group-6/Final Project/README.md

 ### Key Design Decisions

-- Use a high-five gesture because it is simple, contact-free, and easy for guests to understand.
+- Use a high-five gesture because it is simple, contact-free, and easy for users to understand.
 - Use only one direct ESP32-CAM stream connection to avoid overloading the camera.
 - Let the backend share the camera stream with the web interface.
 - Use debounce logic so the system does not trigger from random hand movement.